jparkerssf/jparkerssf.github.io/index.md

 ## Experience

 `2011-15`
-__Administrative Assistant__
+__Housing Resources Coordinator/Administrative Assistant__

+Worked on a team that coordinated large events for hundreds of upper level management attending specialized training at headquarters.

+Coordinated all details for global training program of management and staff from various branches at headquarters.

-  Worked on a team that coordinated housing arrangements for hundreds of temporary staff and coordinated large events for upper level management.
-This involved strategizing for optimum use of housing resources leading to a reduction of expenses.
+Coordinated housing arrangements for hundreds of temporary staff on a weekly rotation.Strategized for optimum use of housing resources leading to reduction of expenses